 In June 2017, the GASB issued Statement No. 87, Leases.
 This statement provides guidance for lease contracts for nonfinancial assets - including vehicles, heavy equipment and buildings - but excludes nonexchange transactions, including donated assets, and leases of intangible assets (such as patents and software licenses).
 The lease definition now focuses on a contract that coveys control of the right to use another entity's nonfinancial assets, which is referred to in the new Statement No. 87 as the underlying asset.
-Under Statement No. 87, a lessee government is required to recognize (1) a lease liability and (2) an intangible asset representing the lessee's right to use the leased asset.
+Under Statement No. 87, a lessee government is required to recognize (1) a lease receivable and (2) a deferred inflow of resources.
 A lessor government is required to recognize (1) a lease receivable and (2) a deferred inflow of resources.
 A lessor will continue to report the leased asset in its financial statements.
 The requirements of Statement No. 87 are effective for reporting periods beginning after December 15, 2019, with early adoption permitted.
 The College is still assessing the impact of Statement No. 87 on its financial statements.